Wildfire Adapted Partnership

 Who We Are

-Wildfire Adapted Partnership (WAP) began in 2003 as FireWise of Southwest Colorado after the Missionary Ridge Fire north of Durango.
+Wildfire Adapted Partnership (WAP) is a grassroots organization dedicated to helping homeowners understand their wildfire risk and what they can do to reduce that risk.
+We began in 2003 as FireWise of Southwest Colorado after the Missionary Ridge Fire north of Durango.
 While the name has changed, we are the same organization, and our mission, programs, and partnerships remain the same.
-We are a grassroots organization dedicated to helping homeowners understand their wildfire risk and what they can do to reduce that risk.

-Wildfire Adapted Partnership has part-time coordinators assisting Archuleta, Dolores, La Plata, Montezuma, and San Juan Counties.
-We are also proud to have 152 Volunteer Neighborhood Ambassadors who are the backbone of our organization.
+We are a 501 (c) (3) nonprofit organization with part-time coordinators assisting Archuleta, Dolores, La Plata, Montezuma, and San Juan Counties.
+With 5 staff members and 5 board members, we are also proud to rely on 152 Volunteer Neighborhood Ambassadors who are the backbone of our organization.
 We work closely with a variety of partners including the Colorado State Forest Service (CSFS), United States Forest Service (USFS), Bureau of Land Management (BLM), Offices of Emergency Management (OEM), and local Fire Protection Districts.
-We are a 501 (c) (3) nonprofit organization.

 What We Do (Inspire, Educate, Enable)